colbystout/colbystout/README.md

-# Welcome to my GitHub portfolio! :wave:
+# Welcome to my GitHub! :wave:

 ## My name is Colby Stout, a Data Analyst from central Indiana.